ericfortis/aot-fetch-demo/README.md

 Most Single Page Applications (SPAs) initiate all backend requests from a static JavaScript file.
 In those cases, that static file needs to be downloaded before initiating API requests. **But that chain doesn’t have to be sequential**.
-We can concurrently request dynamic APIs and static assets APIs without server side rendering (SSR).
+We can concurrently request dynamic APIs and static assets without server side rendering (SSR).

-In this repository we discuss two techniques.
-Option 1 is client-initiated, while Option 2 is similar to a server side include (SSI).

-- Option 1 is about indicating which APIs we want to preload.
-- Option 2 streams a chunk with only the API data, so there’s no UI rendering overhead.
-This is similar to what YouTube does.

 ## Option 1 - Preloading